Please support JMAP by making a donation!

 Understand similarity in terms of similarity transformations

-G.SRT.A.1 Verify experimentally the properties of dilations given by a center and a scale factor:
+Verify experimentally the properties of dilations given by a center and a scale factor.

-G.SRT.A.2 Given two figures, use the definition of similarity in terms of similarity transformations to decide if they are similar; explain using similarity transformations the meaning of similarity for triangles as the equality of all corresponding pairs of angles and the proportionality of all corresponding pairs of sides.
+Given two figures, use the definition of similarity in terms of similarity transformations to decide if they are similar.
+Explain using similarity transformations that similar triangles have equality of all corresponding pairs of angles and the proportionality of all corresponding pairs of sides.

-G.SRT.A.3 Use the properties of similarity transformations to establish the AA criterion for two triangles to be similar.
+Use the properties of similarity transformations to establish the AA~, SSS~, and SAS~ criterion for two triangles to be similar.

 Prove theorems involving similarity